YichengDWu/NeuralGraphPDE.jl/docs/src/index.md

   - An unified interface for graph level tasks.
 As pointed out [here](https://discourse.julialang.org/t/using-a-variable-graph-structure-with-neuralode-and-gcnconv/78881), GNNs are difficult to work well with other neural networks when the input graph is changing.
 This will not be an issue here.
 You have an unified interface `y, st = model(x, ps, st)`.

   - Trainable node embeddings and nontrainable features are seperately stored in `x` and `st.graph`.

+## Limitations

+1. We assume all graphs have the same structure.
+2. The input must be a matrix or a named tuple of matrices.